PineDevelopment/PineDevelopment/README.md

 ### 🌲 A Little About Me
 - **✨ My hobbies include:** Skating, Hiking, Gaming and Software Development
-- **🛠️ Currently working on:** Pine Engine - A private in-house game engine written purely in Odin using DirectX11 and SDL3.
+- **🛠️ Currently working on:** Pine Engine - A game engine written purely in Odin using DirectX11 and SDL3.
 - **🌱 Currently learning:** Linear Algebra

 ### Stuff I Use